rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 > The clock dragged man out of the world of seasonal rhythms and recurrence, as effectively as the alphabet had released him from the magical resonance of the spoken word and the tribal trap.
 This dual translation of the individual out of the grip of Nature and out of the clutch of the tribe was not without its own penalties.

-Like most [forms of language](https://www.are.na/ross-zurowski/language-thought), ways we think about and divide our time have disproportionate effects on how we live our lives.
+And calendars, like most forms of language, strongly influence ways we think about and divide our time have disproportionate effects on how we live our lives.

 We see this in business all the time.
 My roommates come home from work at larger tech companies frustrated, feeling like they can't make meaningful progress because their work is constrained to the current fiscal quarter.
 The cadence for projects is too short to bring any holistic change.